Table of contents

 Second, studies have shown that working from home raises productivity.
 Admittedly, evidence exists on both sides of this debate.
 However, my personal experience with remote work, and the studies I have read, lead me to conclude that remote work enhances productivity, job satisfaction, and quality of work.

-TeamGantt’s co-founder, Nathan, shares his thoughts on the subject in our most popular blog post of all time: The #1 Reason that We Work Remotely at TeamGantt.
+TeamGantt’s co-founder, Nathan, shares his thoughts on the subject in one of our most popular blog posts: The #1 Reason that We Work Remotely at TeamGantt.
 Check it out.
 (And get inspired.)

 Finally, a project-based approach is much more cohesive and logical than an hours-based approach.
 Workers are capable of identifying the best method of completing the project.